 2. Classic Option

 Another, classic, option would be the not-so-elegant clogs or clumps.
 These have lost a lot of their popularity the last hundred years or so, but you can still see people wearing clogs.
 Especially at the countryside.
 Although traditional believe is that clogs are good for growing feet of children, clogs hardly can be an option to hike the 1,000 miles of the Frisia Coast Trail.
-Yes, the parents of the author of this post made him walk in clogs too when he had the age between 4 and 5 years.
+Yes, the parents of the author of this blog post made him walk in clogs too when he had the age between 4 and 5 years.
 Besides, there is a Dutch saying Nu breekt mijn klomp ‘now breaks my clog’ expressing the moment when everything suddenly falls apart.
 Well, picture walking on clogs and one breaks.
 It is really a showstopper.
 Therefore, clogs would not be our first pick.

 But if you do take clogs, you still have a choice to make.
 Do you buy the black, the yellow or non-painted natural version?
 Know that yellow-painted clogs used to be reserved for the posh merchants.
 Black ones for sober farmers.
 Non-painted ones for the poor grey masses.
 Your pick will say a lot.